wpaccessibility/wp-a11y-docs/_posts/2025-08-27-offer-multiple-ways-to-contact-you.md

 ## Summary: communication matters

-It’s important to offer multiple ways for people to get in touch.
+It’s essential to provide multiple options for people to contact you.
 And don’t just ask for their preferences; respect them.

 {: .example }
 You could ask for example: